Back to index

 Beginner Tips

-• Before placing, ask: does this move also interfere with the opponent’s best route?
+• Before placing, ask whether the move also interferes with the opponent’s best route.

 Advanced Tips